Adabraka: Economy

 The town is home to the Adabraka market, which underwent renovations in 2013.
 The market was constructed in 1927 during the end of Sir Frederick Gordon Guggisberg's rule.
-The market is known as a fish market because of the many types of dry fish sold.
+It is known as a fish market because of the many types of dry fish sold.
 Traders at the market hired security to protect their goods overnight.

 Education

-Adabraka is one of three circuits which is a part of the Education Directorate.
+Adabraka is one of three circuits that are a part of the Education Directorate.

 Adabraka was once known for the O'Reilly Senior High School.
 The school is a second cycle institution that relocated in 2010 to Okpoi Gonno at Teshie-Nungua.

 The town hosts four tertiary institutions: the African University College of Communication (AUCC), The Ghana Institute of Languages (GIL), the Catholic Institute of Business and Technology (CIBT), and the Accra City Campus of the University of Ghana.

 Healthcare

 The town is home to the Accra Rehabilitation Centre, established in 1962.
-The institution, since it opening, has helped trained over 2,000 disabled people with employable skills.
-The town is home to 6 CHPS compounds (Note: CHPS hospitals are a national technique to help provide essential health services to communities who lack access to proper health care.).
+The institution, since its opening, has helped trained more than 2,000 disabled people with employable skills.
+The town is home to six CHPS compounds (Note: CHPS hospitals are a national technique to help provide essential health services to communities who lack access to proper health care.).

 Graphic Communications Group Limited hosts annual free health screening for residents of the town and its surrounding areas.
-This event, started back in 2005, is a part of the community's celebration of the Homowo.
+This event, started in 2005, is a part of the community's celebration of the Homowo festival.

-Adabraka is the location of the Accra Psychiatry Hospital, one of the oldest psychiatry hospitals in Sub-Saharan Africa.
+Adabraka is the location of the Accra Psychiatric Hospital, one of the oldest psychiatry hospitals in sub-Saharan Africa.
 The hospital is one of three of such institutions in the country.
-The hospital opened in 1906 and consisted of a dispensary, a store, a gate keeper's room, and two large courts measured by 250 by 150 ft.
+The hospital opened in 1906 and consists of a dispensary, a store, a gate keeper's room, and two large courts measured by 250 by 150 ft.
 The institution has a current capacity of around 800 patients.
-In 2022, it was announce by Dr Pinamang Apau, the Medical Director of the Accra Psychiatric Hospital, that the Ministry of Health is working on redevelopment works on the hospital.
+In 2022, it was announced by Dr Pinamang Apau, Medical Director of the Accra Psychiatric Hospital, that the Ministry of Health was working on redevelopment works on the hospital.